 If you know our family, you have seen us toting our water around in stainless bottles for a long time.
 We even occasionally risk insulting hosts by bringing out bottles of water to the table with us when we are invited for a meal (depends on the occasion).

-Especially when the alternative is drinking tap water, I try not to worry about what others might think, because I am trying to do the best for my family within reason, and after reading articles like those cited above, I feel that a little embarrassment is a small price to pay for safety.
+Especially when the alternative is drinking tap water, I try not to worry about what others might think, because I am trying to do the best for my family within reason, and after reading articles like those cited above, I feel that a little embarrassment is a small price to pay for good health.
 Plus, it might spark conversation and help get the healthy-living message out.

 If we clean up our water, are we solving all of our problems?
 Of course not, but to quote Maria Von Trapp from The Sound of Music, it is “a very good place to start” :-).